zooko/smalloc/README.md

        and then handing them out to other threads/cores which then access them in parallel with one another.
-Under `smalloc`'s current design, this behavior could result in a lot of false-sharing.
-However, I can't think of a simple way to avoid this bad case without sacrificing the benefits of true sharing that we get by packing together allocations that then get accessed by the same core.
+Under `smalloc`'s current design, this behavior could result in a lot of "destructive cache interference"/"false sharing".
+However, I
+       can't think of a simple way to avoid this bad case without sacrificing the benefits of "constructive cache
+       interference"/"true sharing" that we get by packing together allocations that then get accessed by the same core.

     3. When allocations are freed by the user code, `smalloc` appends their slot to a free list.
 When allocations are subsequently